 Our Fall 2012 EDRT Meeting was a great success!
 The meeting took place on Wednesday, October 3, 2012 through Thursday, October 4, 2012 and was held at Hotel Commonwealth in Boston, MA.
 This lovely boutique hotel adjacent to the Boston University campus proved to be a very nice venue, setting the stage for great brainstorming and discussion.
 The theme was “The Future of Leadership: Identity & Adaptability in Action.”
 Our keynote speaker was Marshall Goldsmith, world renowned Executive Advisor & Author of the best seller “What Got You Here Won’t Get You There” and numerous influential books and articles.
 At the meeting, Dr. Goldsmith received EDRT’s prestigious 2012 Marion F. Gislason Award for Excellence in the Field of Leadership Development for his outstanding contributions to the field of leadership; the Gislason Award is EDRT’s highest honor.
-To view article published by the Boston University School of Management regarding the award ceremony please click here!
+To view article published by the Boston University Questrom School of Business regarding the award ceremony please click here!
 Check out the overview & agenda!

 The Spring 2012 EDRT Meeting on “Leadership 2020: Seeing the Global Future of Leadership Development took place on May 22nd-23rd at the Hotel Commonwealth in Boston, MA.
 This lovely boutique hotel adjacent to the Boston University campus proved to be a very nice venue, setting the stage for great brainstorming and discussion.
 The keynote speaker was Lee Bolman, University of Missouri, author of the ground-breaking “Reframing Organizations” (with Terry Deal).
 In addition, Nick Petrie and Rich Walsh from the Center for Creative Leadership were also meeting speakers on leadership.
 The meeting provided a solid basis and a strong foundation for EDRT members, guests and faculty to understand and anticipate some of the major changes that are driving global future leadership development initiatives and focal points.
 EDRT Meeting participants are comprised of senior executives and faculty members from leading institutions who are passionate about the study and practice of leadership development, including members of the Creative Leadership Council, EDRT’s forum for collaboration with the Center for Creative Leadership.
 Check out the agenda!